Rishthegreat/Notes/School/Unit 1 - Chemistry of Life.md

 - Carbohydrate polymers can be linear or branched
 	- ![[Pasted image 20221207111216.png|325]]
 		- Starch and glycogen both function in energy storage (starch in plants and glycogen in humans and other vertebrates)
-			- One thing to keep note of is that sometimes starch is found linear rather than branched
+			- One thing to keep note of is that sometimes starch is found linear chains rather than branched
+		- Cellulose provides strength to plant cell wall

 ### Nucleic Acids 1.6